mattyschell/geodatabase-buildings/doc/addglobalid.md

 commit;
 ```

-7. ??
-Also 7 - Delete the same ids from process_information?
-Perhaps this prevents errors in end user desktop software. ??

-8. Update and run geodatabase-scripts/sample_addglobalids.bat
+7. Update and run geodatabase-scripts/sample_addglobalids.bat

-9. Reconcile and post the step 2 edits
+8. Reconcile and post the step 2 edits

-10. Create a new version
+9. Create a new version

-11. Add a new building.
+10. Add a new building.
 It should get a new globalid.

-12. "Demolish" a building by copying it to historic and deleting it.
+11. "Demolish" a building by copying it to building_historic and deleting it.
 The record in building_historic should receive a globalid that is different from the source building record.

-13. Split a building.
+12. Split a building.
 One lobe should receive a new globalid.
 This should be the same record as the new doitt_id.
-(Makes you wonder if globalids could meet the original requirements that motivated us to add doitt_ids)

-14. Review the archiving table building_h.
+13. Review the archiving table building_h and the building_evw versioned view.
 The new globalid column should be populated.

-15. Run nightly maintenance script.
+14. Run the nightly maintenance script.
 It should complete as normal without any updates.

 #### Staging only

-16. Test the import script by importing from staging to development.
+15. Test the import script by importing from staging to development.

-17. Test the open data publishing process
+16. Test the open data publishing process.
+Globalid should appear in the outputs.

-18. Test the ArcGIS Online publishing process
+18. Test the ArcGIS Online publishing process.

 ### Implementation - Production

 1. Notify users.
 All users including read only should close out to avoid errors.
 You'll get things like "application has stopped working" if you have an open connection.

-2. Run steps 5 through 8 in the test plan above.
+2. Run steps 5 through 7 from the test plan above.

+3. Test steps 9 through 13 in the test plan above.